-Our marketing and sales activities in the United States for EGRIFTA SV[®] and Trogarzo[®] are conducted from our head office in Montreal, Québec, Canada.
-We have also retained the services of Syneos Health, or Syneos, to assist us with sales, market access and medical activities in the United States.
+Our marketing and sales activities in the United States for EGRIFTA SV® and Trogarzo® are conducted from our head office in Montreal, Québec, Canada.
+We have also retained the services of Syneos Health, or Syneos, to assist us with sales, market access and medical affairs activities in the United States.
 Syneos is a recognized provider of commercial, clinical and consulting services around the globe.
-We have renewed our agreement with Syneos and we entered into an amendment to our amended and restated master service agreement in this respect as of February 3, 2020, or Syneos Agreement, pursuant to which Syneos will continue providing us with various services in connection with the commercialization of EGRIFTA SV[®] and Trogarzo[®] in the United States until November 30, 2021.
+We have renewed our agreement with Syneos and we entered into an amendment to our amended and restated master service agreement in this respect effective as of December 1, 2021, or Syneos Agreement, pursuant to which Syneos will continue providing us with various services in connection with the commercialization of EGRIFTA SV® and Trogarzo® in the United States until November 30, 2024.
 In addition, we sometimes retain Syneos and other third parties for certain marketing activities.

-The services currently provided by Syneos comprise a sales force team fully dedicated to EGRIFTA SV[®] and Trogarzo[®], a medical science liaison team solely assigned to our medical activities, a managed market team solely dedicated to the reimbursement of our products with both public and private payors.
+The services currently provided by Syneos comprise a sales force team fully dedicated to EGRIFTA SV[®] and Trogarzo[®], a medical science liaison team solely assigned to our medical activities, a community liaison team educating patient's associations on HIV, a managed market team solely dedicated to the reimbursement of our products with both public and private payors.